theEvilGrinch/structured-data-examples/twitter-cards-guide.md

 - **`twitter:creator`**
   This tag provides the Twitter handle of the content’s author, prefixed with "@" (e.g., "@authorTwitter").
 It credits the individual who created the content, helping users identify the author on Twitter.

+- **`twitter:player`**
+  This tag specifies the URL of an iframe-based video player, such as "https://example.com/embed/video".
+It’s required for the "player" card type in `online-cinema.html`, enabling users to play the movie directly within the Twitter feed.
+The player must use HTTPS, support a 16:9 aspect ratio, and be publicly accessible, per Twitter’s guidelines.

-- **`twitter:image:width`**
+- **`twitter:player:width`**
-  This tag specifies the width of the image in pixels (e.g., "1200").
-It provides Twitter with exact dimensions for proper rendering, though it is optional if the image meets minimum requirements.
+  This tag defines the width of the video player in pixels, set to "640" in `online-cinema.html`.
+It’s required for "player" cards, ensuring the embedded player fits Twitter’s display correctly.
+The value should match the actual player width, with a minimum of 320 pixels recommended for clarity.

-- **`twitter:image:height`**
+- **`twitter:player:height`**
-  This tag specifies the height of the image in pixels (e.g., "630").
-It ensures accurate display proportions on Twitter, though it is optional if the image meets minimum requirements.
+  This tag sets the height of the video player in pixels, set to "360" in `online-cinema.html`.
+It’s required alongside `twitter:player:width` for "player" cards, maintaining the aspect ratio (e.g., 16:9 for 640x360).
+It ensures the video displays properly within the card on Twitter.